You are using an ad blocker...

 Although problems are not welcome in any organization, they appear in organizations of all kinds.

 For every problem there is a solution and problems are a reason to start up improvement projects.

 But what is the best method to find effective solutions?
 Effective solutions can only be found by searching for the root cause in a structured and controlled manner, for instance using the 5 whys analysis.

 Root cause of the problem

-By looking for the root cause of the problem, repetition of the problem can be prevented.
+By looking for the root cause of the problem (a root cause analysis), repetition of the problem can be prevented.